Umuzi-org/ACN-syllabus/content/projects/simple-website/_index.md

 The content and information you choose to display is up to you.
 There should be some information about your skills, interests, and previous experience, as well as information on how to get in touch with you.
 Think about the user experience when designing your layout and navigation.

-Your web page files and folders should be organized and named in a logical manner.
+Your web page files and folders should be organized and named logically.

 Learn more about [Github Pages](https://guides.github.com/features/pages/).

-Make sure that you regularly push your code to github.
+Make sure that you regularly push your code to GitHub.
 Once you have finished your design and are satisfied with the style and content, submit a link to your website.
-DO NOT submit a link to your github repo, submit a link to the website you hosted on GitHub Pages.
+DO NOT submit a link to your GitHub repo, submit a link to the website you hosted on GitHub Pages.
 We don't want to clone your website, we want to look at what you built.

 ### Requirements